vLeeH/twitterpost/docs/twittpost.md

 # Twittpost

 Welcome to **twittpost's Documentation**.
-Twittpost is a simple library for Twitter API, that create and search posts.
+Twittpost is a simple library for Twitter API, that create and search posts.<br>
 <a href="https://github.com/vLeeH/twittpost/blob/main/twitterpost/TwitterConnection.py">↳ Source Code</a>

 ## Important